 Seven killed, 220 injured in Philippine train collision

-Reynaldo Recede, an operations officer for Philippine National Railways, said a coupler on the first train apparently failed, sending its three passenger coaches rolling backward about one mile before they hit the other train.
-One coach derailed in the collision with the five-coach second train, he said.
+Reynaldo Recede, an operations officer for Philippine National Railways, said a coupler on the first train apparently failed, sending its three passenger coaches rolling backward.
+One coach derailed in the collision with the second train, he said.

-Witnesses said the wayward coaches bumped a passenger jeep and a van before smashing into the other train, injuring some people in the vehicles.
+Witnesses said the detached coaches hit a passenger jeep and a van before smashing into the other train, and a number of people in the two vehicles were injured.

-Jesus de Jesus, engineer of the second train, told reporters he tried to stop his train when the coaches suddenly appeared but it was too late.
+Jesus de Jesus, engineer of the second train, told reporters he tried to stop the train when the wayward coaches suddenly appeared, but it was too late.

-Rush-hour traffic delayed the arrival of ambulances, and drivers of private cars passing near the accident helped many of the victims, officials said.
+Rush-hour traffic hampered the arrival of ambulances, and drivers passing near the accident site helped many of the victims, officials said.

-Although Philippine railroads are old and generally in poor condition, many people still choose to ride them because of their cheaper fares.
+Although Philippine railroads are old and generally in poor condition, many people still ride them because of their cheap fares.